DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 ### The Legend of the Iron King

-Here’s a mythological story that captures the Engine protocol in its purest form:
+Here’s a mythological story that captures the Machine protocol in its purest form:

 Into the chaos after the sky wept fire came a being of terrible purpose.